SharjeelAilia/SharjeelAilia/README.md

 - 💞️ I’m looking to collaborate on projects that sound cooler than they actually are.
 - 📫 How to reach me: Just send me memes; I’ll respond faster than I do to emails.
 - 😄 Pronouns: Ustad.
-- ⚡ Fun fact: My code works perfectly.... until someone else tries to run it.
+- ⚡ Fun fact: My code works perfectly.. until someone else tries to run it.

 <!---
 SharjeelAilia/SharjeelAilia is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.